Good replacements for Ditalini Pasta include Tubettini, Orzo, Acini Di Pepe, Elbow Macaroni, and Fregula.

 Finding the perfect pasta substitute can feel like searching for a needle in a haystack.
 You see, not every pasta shape is created equal.

 Some bring the perfect texture for soups, while others shine in salads or casseroles.
-Guess what?
-We’ve been on that hunt too.
+We've been on that hunt too.

 Sure, it's got that ideal bite-size shape for hearty dishes.
 But what if your pantry's fresh out of it?

-If you’re looking for an alternative to ditalini pasta, you’ll be pleased with the variety of substitutes available.
+If you're looking for an alternative to ditalini pasta, you'll be pleased with the variety of substitutes available - and learn how to salvage sauces using pasta water substitute ideas for saucier results.

 Here are five of the best options: